alishaparveen/feminabackend/replit.md

 ## Overview

 Femina is a Firebase-based serverless backend platform designed specifically for women's empowerment and community building.
-The platform provides comprehensive API endpoints for community features, AI-powered health assistance, expert consultations, and marketplace functionality.
+The platform provides comprehensive API endpoints for community features (posts, comments, stories), AI-powered health assistance, expert consultations, and marketplace functionality.
 Built as a women-centric platform, it addresses unique challenges and experiences that women face across various life domains including health, career, relationships, and parenting.

-The system operates as a complete social platform with expert consultation services, educational resources, and e-commerce capabilities, all powered by modern cloud technologies and AI integration.
+The system operates as a complete social platform with expert consultation services, educational resources, storytelling capabilities, and e-commerce features, all powered by modern cloud technologies and AI integration.

 ## User Preferences